-In 2022, the annual contribution limit for the Roth is the same as the Traditional IRA, $6,000 if you are under the age of 50.
-If you contribute to both a Roth IRA and a traditional IRA, the combined annual limit is $6,000.
+In 2022, the annual contribution limit for the Roth is the same as the Traditional IRA, $6,000 per year ($7,000 if you’re age 50 or older) .
+If you contribute to both a Roth IRA and a Traditional IRA, the combined annual limit is $6,000 (or $7,000 if age 50 or older).
 Note that there are also income limits for Roth IRAs, so be sure to talk to your financial advisor to see if you qualify.

-The bottom line difference between Traditional and Roth IRAs
+The bottom life difference between Traditional and Roth IRAs

 The difference between a Traditional IRA and a Roth IRA essentially comes down to tax deductions – do you want tax advantages now or in the future?
 If you expect to be in the same or lower tax bracket in the future, you’re probably better off with a Traditional IRA that gives you tax advantages now.
 If you expect to be in a higher tax bracket by the time you retire, a Roth IRA may be the best option.
 If you’re a millennial who is decades away from retirement, you should probably be contributing to a Roth IRA.

 Here’s a useful chart that can help you see the differences: